SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 The asynchronous nature of this timer, however, comes at a great cost: It is much harder to use than the other timers.
 Most changes to settings require it to be disabled as noted above - and you need to wait for that operation to complete (check for the `ENABLERDY` bit in `TCD0.STATUS`).
 Similarly, to tell it to apply changes made to the `CMPxSET` and `CMPxCLR` registers, you must use the `TCD.CTRLE` (the "command" register) to instruct it to synchronize the registers.
 Similarly, to capture the current count, you need to issue a SCAPTUREx command (x is A or B - there are two capture channels) - and then wait for the corresponding bit to be set in the `TCD0.STATUS` register.
 In the case of turning PWM channels on and off, not only must the timer be stopped, but a timed write sequence is needed ie, `_PROTECTED_WRITE(TCD0.FAULTCTRL,value)` to write to the register that controls whether PWM is enabled; this is apparenmtly because, in the intended use-cases of motor and switching power supply control, changing this accidentally (due to a wild pointer or other software bug) could have catastrophic consequences (these are, remember, certified for use in safety critical applications).
 Writes to any register when it is not "legal" to write to it will be ignored.
 Thus, making use of the type D timer for even simple tasks requires careful study of the datasheet - which is a frustratingly terse chapter at key points, yet is STILL the longest chapter at 50 pages (counting only chapters that are mostly text (so the electrical/typical charachteristics section doesn't count).

 So if you're doing something where misbehavior of the PWM timer could lead serious hardware damage (eg, via shootthrough on an H-bridge or the nearly identical situation on a synchronously rectifying DC-DC converter), this is the timer to use if you want the best protection against that, and more flexibility in generating the waveforms that would be needed in such applications.
-Note that I don't recommend building your own DC-DC converter, owing to the low price of assembled modules, especially ones prone to potentially destructive shoot-through because that shouldn't even be a problem with off the shelf solutions in this day and age....
+Note that I don't recommend building your own DC-DC converter, owing to the low price of assembled modules, especially ones prone to potentially destructive shoot-through because that shouldn't even be a problem with off the shelf solutions in this day and age, and I certainly don't recommend building anything where a malfunction could result in serious damage.

 Remember this part of the license.
 ```